 - Browse the Microsoft Office website for free business plan templates.

 - Visit BPlans.com, where you can find commercial business plan software and a free downloadable business plan template.

 - Visit BizGym.com, which also provides commercial software, to find a free business plan template.

 Using commercial business plan software is a great way to put together your plan.
-It will cost more than templates, which are often free, but the right software can be easy to use and it can give you even better results.
+It costs more than templates, which are often free, but the right software can be easy to use and give you better results.

 The best software will have plenty of features to guide you through the process and show you how to create the ideal plan for your business.
 Video tutorials, easy chart creation, and financial forecasting are a few examples of these features.

-You can even find software that will compare your financials with other businesses in your industry in order to see how you stack up against your competitors.
-Now, that’s a nice touch!
+You can even find software that compares your financials with other businesses in your industry to see how you stack up against your competitors.

 There are a lot of software options available, but we recommend checking out these to get started:

 Note: Subscription services are also an option, with a great example being GoSmallBiz.
 These often offer a variety of tools that include business plan software, website construction, document creation, and more.